 Your degree and what you’ll study

 Our modules cover Ireland, wider European society, the non-European world and the global arena.
 The first two years are more general and foundational in nature while the third and fourth years are characterised by smaller, more intimate classes that attempt to challenge you intellectually and encourage problem solving and critical thinking skills.

-Sociology teaching in the first and second years emphasises the understanding of the basic principles of sociology and the acquisition of both quantitative and qualitative skills necessary for more in-depth study.
+Sociology teaching in the first and second years emphasises the understanding of the basic principles of sociology and the acquisition of both quantitative and qualitative research skills necessary for more in-depth study.
 In first year, you are introduced to the distinctive questions that sociologists ask about human society, and the theories and concepts used in the search for answers.
 You have approximately six hours of lectures and three hours of tutorials per week in Sociology.

 In the second year, you study issues around gender, work and family; power, state and social movements, and are introduced to sociological research methods and theory.